angular/angular/packages/compiler/design/separate_compilation.md

 ### Angular Ivy

-In Ivy, the runtime is crafted in a way that allows for separate compilation by preforming at runtime much of what was previously pre-calculated by compiler.
+In Ivy, the runtime is crafted in a way that allows for separate compilation by performing at runtime much of what was previously pre-calculated by compiler.
 This allows the definition of components to change without requiring modules and components that depend on them being recompiled.